steroman/dynatrace-deck/slides.md

 So the question is: what stands between us and being this kind of company every day?
 -->
 ---
-layout: intro
+layout: dynatrace
 transition: fade
+title: 🧹 Due diligence
 ---

-# 🧹 Due diligence

 <section class="relative mt-6">